nivi2407/Payment_Gateway_Integration/README.md

 **PAYMENT GATEWAY INTEGRATION**
 - Created a Responsive Website using <a href="https://razorpay.com/payment-buttons/" target="_blank">Razorpay payment gateway button</a> integrated in home page.
-- Razorpay button used for easy payment that accepts all payment modes.
+- Razorpay button used for easy payment that accepts online payments using Card, Netbanking, UPI, Pay Later, and wallets.
 - Additionally, it automatically generates an invoice and dispatches it to the recipient's email.
 - This website comprises sections dedicated to providing information about the organization (About), detailing the offered services (Services), and facilitating communication through a contact form.